Alison Doody: Career

-Approached by a photographer, Doody took up modelling, which turned into a career in commercial modelling.
-Doody stringently avoided glamour and nude work, a clause which she extended to her acting career.
+Approached by a photographer, Doody took up modeling, which turned into a commercial career.
+Doody avoided glamour and nude work, a point which she extended to her acting career.

 Having come to the attention of the casting director of a new James Bond film, she accepted a small part as Jenny Flex in 1985's A View to a Kill.
 Doody was listed as one of 12 Promising New Actors of 1986 in John Willis' Screen World, Vol. 38.
-Still only 19 when she appeared in the role, Doody was – and remains – the youngest Bond girl to date.
-Another early movie was a small part as IRA member Siobhan Donovan in A Prayer for the Dying (1987), which starred Mickey Rourke.
+Still only 18 when she appeared in the role, Doody was – and remains – the youngest Bond girl to date.
+Another early appearance was as IRA member Siobhan Donovan in A Prayer for the Dying (1987), which starred Mickey Rourke.

 Doody had a non-speaking role in the 1987 television adaptation of The Secret Garden appearing as Archibald Craven's wife, Lilias, in his dream.
 Her first lead role was in a 1988 episode of Jim Henson fantasy series The Storyteller as Sapsorrow, opposite John Hurt, Dawn French and Jennifer Saunders.

 She played opposite Pierce Brosnan in the film Taffin (1988) before taking probably her most high-profile part to date, as Austrian Nazi-sympathiser and archaeologist Elsa Schneider in 1989's Indiana Jones and the Last Crusade playing opposite Harrison Ford.
 The film also starred Sean Connery as Indy's father; Doody has acted alongside three actors (Moore, Connery, and Brosnan) who have portrayed James Bond.

-In 1991 Doody co-starred opposite Jonathan Pryce in mini-series Selling Hitler, inspired by the publishing fraud known as the Hitler Diaries.
+In 1991, Doody co-starred opposite Jonathan Pryce in mini-series Selling Hitler, inspired by the publishing fraud known as the Hitler Diaries.
 She subsequently relocated to Hollywood.
 Chosen to replace Cybill Shepherd as spokeswoman for L'Oréal, she went on to play opposite Charlie Sheen in 1994's Major League II as Flannery, his girlfriend and agent.

 After almost a decade away from the screen, Doody returned to acting with a small role in 2003 film The Actors with Michael Caine, playing herself in an award ceremony scene.
-She played alongside Patrick Swayze in a 2004 television movie adaptation of King Solomon's Mines and also starred in a short called Benjamin's Struggle (2005), a pamphlet about the Holocaust, and in the TV series Waking the Dead (in a two-part episode called "The Fall").
+She played alongside Patrick Swayze in the 2004 television film King Solomon's Mines and also starred in a short called Benjamin's Struggle (2005), a pamphlet about the Holocaust, and in the TV series Waking the Dead (in a two-part episode called "The Fall").
 In 2010, Doody shot a part in Danny Dyer's film The Rapture (2010).
-She later guest starred in RTÉ's medical drama The Clinic., and was set to star in a 2011 remake of horror classic The Asphyx, but the project later stalled.
+She later guest starred in RTÉ's medical drama The Clinic, and was set to star in a 2011 remake of horror classic The Asphyx, but the project later stalled.

-In 2011 she began the first of two series on E4 comedy-drama Beaver Falls, playing Pam Jefferson.
+In 2011, she began the first of two series on E4 comedy-drama Beaver Falls, playing Pam Jefferson.
 In 2014 she appeared in We Still Kill the Old Way.

-On 21 November 2018 she was honoured with the "Almería, tierra de cine" award, and she received a star on Almeria Walk of Fame.
+On 21 November 2018, she received the "Almería, tierra de cine" award, and she received a star on Almeria Walk of Fame.

-On 20 November 2019 she was announced to be debuting in the Indian film industry with the film RRR.
+On 20 November 2019 she made her debut in the Indian film industry with the film RRR.